Christopher Hodges assumes office as US Consul General in Chennai | Law-Order

 - India

-Christopher W Hodges has assumed office as Consul General of the United States of America in Chennai, a US Consulate statement here said on Tuesday.
+Christopher W Hodges assumed office as the Consul General of the United States of America in Chennai on Monday, a US Embassy statement here said today.

 Consul General Hodges was quoted as saying in an official release that he was honoured to represent the US in south India at such an exciting time in the bilateral relationship.